Siouxsie and the Banshees discography

 The discography of Siouxsie and the Banshees, an English rock band, consists of eleven studio albums, three live albums, four compilation albums, one extended play (EP), and thirty singles.
 This list does not include material recorded by band members with the Creatures or the Glove, or solo work by Siouxsie Sioux and Steven Severin.

-This page lists albums, singles, and compilations by the band Siouxsie and the Banshees, alongside their chart positions, release date, and sales achievements in the United Kingdom.
+This page lists albums, singles, and compilations by the band Siouxsie and the Banshees, alongside their chart positions, release date, and sales achievements.
 In the UK, the band has eight BPI-certified Silver albums and two Gold albums.

-In 2020, a limited edition of Once Upon a Time/The Singles on clear vinyl was released with an extra poster included.
-In 2021, a limited edition of Tinderbox on burgundy coloured vinyl, was released for the 35th anniversary of the album.

-In 2022, a new 10 track compilation All Souls, including a selection of singles, album tracks and b-sides curated by Siouxsie, was released on black vinyl and also on orange vinyl - in limited edition.
+In 2022, a 10 track compilation All Souls, including a selection of singles, album tracks and b-sides curated by Siouxsie, was released on black vinyl, and also on orange vinyl.

-A clear and gold marbled vinyl edition of A Kiss in the Dreamhouse will be released for Record Store Day 2023 on April 22, in the UK, France, Germany, Australia, Ireland, and Italia.
+In 2023, The Rapture was reissued on double translucent turquoise vinyl.